CycleGANS/CycleGANS.github.io/_posts/2018-04-21-Discriminator-Networks-of-CycleGANs.md

 # The Discriminator Networks

-> **Note:** Please refer to this [post](https://cyclegans.github.io/project1/2018/04/11/Theoretical-Insights-of-GANs/) for the technical knowledge of general GANs if you are not familiar with it.

 ## Basic Idea

 CycleGAN is introduced in paper [Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks](https://arxiv.org/pdf/1703.10593.pdf).

+> **Note:** Please refer to this [post](https://cyclegans.github.io/project1/2018/04/11/Theoretical-Insights-of-GANs/) for the technical understanding of GANs in general if you are not familiar with it.
+Also, don't forget to check out our previous blogs.

 The CycleGAN paper uses the architecture of $70 \times 70$ PatchGANs introduced in paper [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/pdf/1611.07004.pdf) for its discriminator networks.
 The experimental results show that PatchGANs can produce high quality results even with a relatively small patch size